Sting underscores Muslims' complex relationship with FBI

 Since last year, more than 60 U.S. citizens have been charged or convicted in terrorism cases, federal officials say.

 At Dar al-Hijrah, Imam Johari Abdul-Malik said his mosque works closely with law enforcement.
-But at the same time, he said, he believes there's been a chilling effect from the sting operations.
+But at the same time, he said, he thinks there's been a chilling effect from the sting operations.

 "When someone new walks into our mosque now, people don't talk to them," he said.
 "White converts have it worst.
 People just look at them and think, hmm, a little too straitlaced, a little suspicious, probably an agent.
 They just tell them to go talk to me."